 Click here for more tips on fixing Cricut cutting problems!

 I like to store my blades right in my Cricut compartments, inside the drop-down door in the front.
 The compartment on the left is designed for blade storage and works great.
 Put blade housings in the back on the raised plastic points.
 Loose blades go in the front — there’s a handy magnet there to keep them in place.

 The nice thing about keeping your blades here is they are always with your Cricut, even if you transport it somewhere else.

 That said, if you have a lot of blades, you’ll need a bigger place to store them.
-Here’s an awesome Blade Housing Organizer designed by Lisa Dye that you can make on your Cricut Maker using 2mm Cricut chipboard!
-Tip: You can store your loose blades in little glass vials from craft stores and keep them in this organizer, too!
+Here’s an awesome Blade Organizer you can make on your Cricut Maker using heavy Cricut chipboard or on your Cricut Explore using three layers of Kraft board!